andylamp/csv_to_csvs/README.md

 # CSV to CSVs

-This a simple utility that splits a huge CSV file into smaller ones given some constraints.
+This is a simple utility that *conditionally* splits a huge CSV file into smaller ones given some constraints.
 This is useful in many use-cases, but mine was that I wanted to examine/modify portions of the CSV file while not having to re-parse it or load it again in memory.

 Remember, storing on a disk is *much* cheaper than just putting everything one RAM.